-Riveting New Reality: Former Governor of California Takes Over ‘Celebrity Apprentice’ TV Gig Of President-Elect
+Riveting New Reality: Former Governor Of California Takes Over ‘Celebrity Apprentice’ TV Gig Of President-Elect

 And yet, there they were together in the recording studio, Vince Neil sipping wine and Boy George rolling his eyes about it.

-On the second challenge, it did seem unbelievable that the women’s team received very high praise for the production value of their product video under project manager Carnie Wilson’s leadership yet in the end that was not enough to save Wilson (who also helped to compose original music for the effort.)
+On the second challenge, it did seem unbelievable that the women’s team received very high praise for the production value of their product video under project manager Carnie Wilson’s leadership, yet in the end that was not enough to save Wilson, who also helped to compose original music for the effort.

 Leaving that aside, it really is a treat to relax and simply watch these unique encounters happen with people who just want to succeed and earn money for charity.
-Almost as much fun as the Presidential primaries last year about this time.
+Almost as much fun as the presidential primaries last year about this time.

 But the reality behind the reality is that life is strange.
-And if actors can become governors, and reality tv stars can become US President well, the riveting truth is out there too.
+And if actors can become governors, and reality TV stars can become U.S. president well, the riveting truth is out there too.

-Another actor who later became a California Governor and even after that was elected to be President of the United States of America was, of course, Ronald Reagan.
+Another actor who later became a California governor and even after that was elected to be president of the United States of America was, of course, Ronald Reagan.

 Host Schwarzenegger, per the information from the New York Times, has his own advisers: Tyra Banks and Patrick Schwarzenegger.
 The Times review also had more to discuss on the matter of celebrities turning into politicians.